-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Department of Public Safety may also post a notice on the campus-wide electronic bulletin board on the first floor of the Library, first floor of Shiple Hall, and second floor of the Student Fitness Center.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Department of Public Safety may also post a notice on the campus-wide electronic bulletin board located on the first floor Student Union, first floor of the Library, first floor of Shiple Hall, and second floor of the Student Fitness Center.
 Notices will also be posted on the Public Safety website: www.udmercy.edu/publicsafety.